turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

 ## Extensions
 Students can pick one or more of these extension features/stories to add to their project:

+* On the Merchant Coupon Index page, active and inactive coupons are sorted in order of popularity, from most to least.
 * Coupons can be used by multiple customers, but may only be used one time per customer.
 * Inactive coupons cannot be added to an Invoice.
 * A Coupon has a maximum number of uses before it is automatically deactivated.
 When implemented, prove that the number of times used on the Merchant Coupon Show Page is updated accordingly.